KontinuaFoundation/sequence/ProjectDocs/digital_resources.rst

 Besides a list of objectives that a chapter supplies and the list of objectives that are prerequisites,  the chapter can have some files the student can use.
-For example, maybe a python program that the student can download and run.
+For example, maybe a Python program that the student can download and run.

 ===================
 gather_resources.py
 ===================

-In the Build directory, there is a python program called ``gather_resources.py``
+In the Build directory, there is a Python program called ``gather_resources.py``.

 This program walks the chapter directories, parsing each ``digital_resources.json`` and creating a web page for each book.
 Here, for example, is the section for "The Physics of Gases":